top of page

 3. Bus

 Alternatively, you can go to the bus station directly and buy your ticket.
 State buses are fun, sometimes, but not comfortable and do not have air-con.
 If you are after something a bit more luxurious with AC and possibly a bed, you'll need to book with a private bus company.
-You can do this in person, with a travel agent, through your hotel, Redbus, or 12GoAsia.
+You can do this in person, with a travel agent, through your hotel, redBus, or 12GoAsia.

-12GoAsia is the only one to accept foreign cards (not counting redBus accepting Revolut) and they charge a pretty big commission for the privilege.
+12GoAsia is the only one to accept most foreign cards (not counting redBus accepting Revolut) and they charge a pretty big commission for the privilege.

 4. Private Driver